chemineer1/sons-of-the-forest-dedicated/README.md

 ## 🛖 Description

 With this repo, you can host your own Sons of the Forest dedicated server on a linux machine.
-It uses Wine 🍷, because the game server is written for Windows, and Xvfb (X Virtual FrameBuffer) so that it can run headless (without display, mouse, or keyboard).
+It uses Wine 🍷, because the game server is written for Windows, and the xserver-xorg-video-dummy driver so that it can run headless (without display, mouse, or keyboard).
 The whole thing is packaged in a Docker image so it's easy to deploy.

 ## 🪓 Prerequisites